gabbypinto/GET-Tok-Peru/README.md

 ## Description
 This is a repository that collects TikTok data with TikTok Research API access and augments the data with Generative AI (Whisper and GPT-4)

+## Installation
+pip install -r requirements.txt

+*Note: I did not us a virtual environment so the packages in the requirements.txt file are probably not reflective of all the packages used in this project.
+If some issues pop up please don't hesitate to email me at: gpinto@usc.edu*

 ## Requirements
 - Access to the TikTok Research API